Tự Đức: Attempts at reforms

-Invasions by Chinese rebels and mercenaries
+Invasions by foreign rebels and mercenaries

-Tonkin or Northern Vietnam, had been ravaged by constant cholera epidemic, natural disasters, and famines in the 1840s–1850s, was left barely administrated by the court.
+Northern Vietnam (known as Tonkin by Europeans), had been ravaged by constant cholera epidemic, natural disasters, and famines in the 1840s–1850s, was left barely administrated by the court.
 The mountainous parts of Tonkin were territories of mainly indigenous Tai-speaking communities, and later Hmong, who were autonomous and lightly submissive in relations with the court of Hue.
 Rebellion and pirate activities increased.
 In 1857, Chinese Muslim rebels from Yunnan attacked and occupied areas near Tụ Long mines, Tuyên Quang.
 Tụ Long was an important mining zone for the Vietnamese economy which depended on copper coins in every transaction.

 In 1860, the Chinese Muslim rebels were driven back, but the new White Flag army invaded Tonkin and laid Tụ Long abandoned by 1863, disrupting Vietnamese finance and the opium trade.
 Threats from the White Flags mounted as violence and anarchy escalated.
 In 1862, Tu Duc appointed Nguyễn Bá Nghi to fought off the White Flag rebels.
 The White Flags made a series of devastating raids in Hưng Hóa, Cao Bằng, Thái Nguyên, and lowland Red River Delta, made local governments there dysfunctional.
 In summer 1865, the White Flags ambushed Vietnamese troops at Tuyên Quang, killing three hundred soldiers.
 In February 1868, the White Flags seized Lục Yên and chased the Vietnamese away.
 Unable to defeat the White Flags in conventional warfare, the Vietnamese began to hire Chinese and Tai-Zhuang mercenaries.
 In 1860, He Junchang, a Chinese opium merchant, had recruited his own personal militia to protect the opium trade from the White Flags.
 His private army effectively drove the White Flags away from Lào Cai, the main station along Kunming-Hanoi opium trade route.

 Liu Yongfu proclaimed the Kingdom of Yanling in Guangxi in 1861.
 In 1865, after the fall of the Taiping Heavenly Kingdom, Liu Yongfu fled to China-Vietnam borders and founded the Black Flag Army, consisting of Chinese and Tai-Zhuang militia.
 The Vietnamese immediately made an alliance with the Black Flags to fight against the White Flags.
 In 1868, war in Tonkin broke out between the White Flags and the Black Flags, resulting in White Flags defeat and their forces diminished.
 The Vietnamese now were harboring the Black Flags and benefiting from their good fighting and reputations.

 New waves of Chinese rebels invaded Vietnam in form of the Yellow Flag Army, led by Wu Yazhong and later his lieutenant Pan Lunsi.
 In March 1868, thousands of Yellow Flags crossed the borders and attacking local Vietnamese authorities and raiding grain warehouses in Cao Bằng.
 The Yellow Flags occupied large territories in Tonkin, and continued their operations until 1885.